FZJ-IEK3-VSA/tsam/README.md

 	python setup.py install

 In order to use the k-medoids clustering, make sure that you have installed a MILP solver.
-As default solver GLPK is used.
+As default coin-cbc is used.
 Nevertheless, in case you have access to a license we recommend commercial solvers (e.g. Gurobi or CPLEX) since they have a better performance.

 ## Examples